Package 'MortalityLaws'

 Description

-The function returns information about the implemented loss function used by the optimization procedure in the MortalityLaw function.
+Returns information about the loss functions implemented for use with the optimisation procedure in the MortalityLaw function.

 Usage